 Some jurisdictions also permit annulment where one spouse concealed the fact of a divorce, finalized only a short time before the wedding (e.g., less than one month before the marriage).

 Some people believe that annulments will be available if they have only been married for a short time.
-The duration of a marriage is not a factor in the determination of whether an annulment is available.
+Although state laws and policies vary, the duration of a marriage is not necessarily a factor in the determination of whether an annulment is available.

 For annulment based upon fraud or deception, it may be necessary for the spouse seeking the annulment to end the relationship as man and wife upon learning of the deception.
 If cohabitation continues once the innocent spouse knows of the fraud, many jurisdictions will consider that the spouses resolved the issue between themselves and that the fraud was thereby rendered a non-issue.